LilMike707/database-dj/queries.md

 1. The title of every movie.

+select title from movies;

 2. All information on the G-rated movies.

+select * from movies where rating = 'G';

 3. The title and release year of every movie, ordered with the oldest movie first.

+select title, relase_year from movies order by release_year asc;

 4. All information on the 5 longest movies.

+select * from movies order by runtime_minutes desc limit 5;

 5. A query that returns the columns of `rating` and `total`, tabulating the total number of G, PG, PG-13, and R-rated movies.

+select rating, count(*) as total from movies where rating in ('G', 'PG', 'PG-13', 'R') group by rating;

 6. A table with columns of `release_year` and `average_runtime`,
     tabulating the average runtime by year for every movie in the database.
 The data should be in reverse chronological order (i.e. the most recent year should be first).

+select release_year, avg(runtime) as average_runtime from movies group by release_year order by release_year desc

 7. The movie title and studio name for every movie in the database.

 8. The star first name, star last name, and movie title for every matching movie and star pair in the database.